INFORMATIONAL ITEMS/STAFF REPORTS

 Staff and consultants continued to refine Implementation Guidelines to

-2006, the General Manager issued WDS Memo #3, which addresses environmental
+Board confirmed the administrative direction in WDS Memo #3, which addresses

-review and permit protocol for applications that include wells located in the
+environmental review and permit protocol for applications that include wells

 Review CEQA Documents for Other Projects